 Though many of us are not comfortable with uncertainty due to its lack of data, uncertainty is a good thing to prepare the company for the future, create innovations, and provide technological breakthroughs.
-For this, they need to calculate margins of error and show them by using what is known as error bars.
+For this, they need to calculate the margins of error and show them by using what is known as error bars.
 In this tutorial, you will learn a quick method to add individual error bars in Excel.

-What Are Error Bars?
+What Are Error Bars in Excel?

-Error bars in your charts can help you quickly see ranges of error and standard deviations.
+Error bars in your charts can help you quickly see ranges of errors and standard deviations.
 They can be displayed as a standard error amount, a standard deviation, or a percentage on all data points in a data series.
 You can customize the mistake amounts displayed by entering new values.
 For example, in the results of a scientific experiment like the following, you can show a 10% positive and negative error amount.

 In the two-dimensional area, column, bar, XY (scatter), line, and bubble charts, error bars can be used.
 Error bars for x and y values can be displayed in scatter and bubble charts.